Shaocr/PAUCI/README.md

 ## Losses

-The following methods are provided in this repository (see Problem Formulation in our paper):
+The following methods are provided in this repository (see section 3 in our paper):

 * OPAUC Losses, An implement of the loss function in section 3.1.
 * TPAUC Losses, An implement of the loss function in section 3.2.